mapuya19/mapuya19/README.md

 I recently graduated from New York University with a bachelor's degree in Computer Science and a minor in Game Design and Web Programming & Applications.

 - 😄 Pronouns: he/they
-- 👨‍💻 I am a full-stack engineer with experience in both web and mobile apps
+- 👨‍💻 Currently DevOps @ fintech, prev. product & swe
 - 📫 How to reach me: hello@matthewapuya.com

 <!--